swanchain/python-swan-sdk/docs/sample_tutorial.md

 ### 7. Create Task

 Before paying for the task.
-First create a task on Orchestrator using desired task attributes.
+First, create a task on Orchestrator using desired task attributes.

 ```python
 import json